iluwatar/java-design-patterns/event-aggregator/README.md

 Real-world example

-> King Joffrey sits on the iron throne and rules the seven kingdoms of Westeros.
-He receives most of his critical information from King's Hand, the second in command.
-King's hand has many close advisors himself, feeding him with relevant information about events occurring in the kingdom.
+> An analogous real-world example of the Event Aggregator pattern can be found in a newsroom.
+In a newsroom, multiple reporters and correspondents are constantly gathering news and reporting on various events from different locations.
+Instead of each reporter communicating directly with every news editor or producer, all their reports and updates are channeled through a central news desk.
+This news desk acts as the Event Aggregator, receiving all incoming reports, filtering and prioritizing them, and then dispatching the relevant information to the appropriate editors or producers.
+This centralization simplifies the process, reduces direct dependencies, and ensures that news updates are managed efficiently and effectively.

 In Plain Words

 > Event Aggregator is an event mediator that collects events from multiple sources and delivers them to registered observers.

 **Programmatic Example**

+King Joffrey sits on the iron throne and rules the seven kingdoms of Westeros.
+He receives most of his critical information from King's Hand, the second in command.
+King's hand has many close advisors himself, feeding him with relevant information about events occurring in the kingdom.

 In our programmatic example, we demonstrate the implementation of an event aggregator pattern.
 Some of the objects are event listeners, some are event emitters, and the event aggregator does both.